Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 > No matter what editor you use, you will need to know where it searches for and saves files.
 If you start it from the shell, it will (probably) use your current working directory as its default location.
 {: .callout}

+## Writing files

+We've been able to do a lot of work with files that already exist, but what if we want to write our own files?
+We're not going to type in a FASTA file, but we'll see as we go through other tutorials, there are a lot of reasons we'll want to write a file, or edit an existing file.
+To add text to files, we're going to use a text editor called Nano.

 First, we're going to create a directory for the metaQUAST output in the analysis directory.
 ~~~
 mkdir metaquast